 The Road to War

-Between 1820 and 1850, a period known as the Senate’s Golden Age, the Senate was a focal point of the growing sectional crisis.
+Between 1820 and 1850, the Senate was a focal point of the growing sectional crisis.
 In the Senate, where the Constitution established an equality of states, there existed a delicate balance between North and South, slave and free states, and senators skillfully crafted legislation designed to resolve sectional conflicts and avoid secession and civil war.
-In the 1850s, however, further efforts at compromise failed, and the Senate endured a violent and turbulent decade that brought an end to its Golden Age and propelled the nation to the brink of war.
+In the 1850s, however, further efforts at compromise failed, and the Senate endured a violent and turbulent decade that propelled the nation to the brink of war.

 Compromise of 1850